jandroav/claude-mcp-switch/README.md

 # claude-mcp-switch - Claude Code MCP switcher

-A zero-dependency npx CLI to list, enable, and disable Claude Code/Claude Desktop MCP servers.
+A zero-dependency npx CLI to list, enable, and disable Claude Code MCP servers.
-Supports macOS, Linux, and Windows, with config discovery via CLAUDE_CONFIG_DIR or OS defaults.
+Uses the `claude` CLI under the hood to ensure compatibility with your actual running configuration.

 ## ✨ Features
-- List active and disabled MCP servers
+- List active and disabled MCP servers (powered by `claude mcp list`)
-- Enable/disable by id, key (object key), or name
+- Enable/disable servers by name
-- Safe writes: backup + atomic rename
+- Preserves server configuration when disabling for easy re-enabling
 - JSON output and dry-run mode
-- Works with object- or array-shaped mcpServers
+- Works with all transport types: stdio, SSE, HTTP
-- Attractive UI: ASCII banner, colorized output, and box-drawn tables for list and suggestion displays
+- Attractive UI: ASCII banner, colorized output, and box-drawn tables
 - Color control: auto-detect TTY, disable with --no-color or NO_COLOR=1; always off in --json

 ## 📋 Requirements
 - Node.js >= 18
-- Claude Code or Claude Desktop installed
+- Claude Code CLI installed and configured (`claude` command available)
+- At least one MCP server configured in Claude Code

 ## 🚀 Install / Use
 - **One-off via npx** (after publish):